Reishandy/RMMZ-TextInput/README.md

 ![Command](command.png)

-## 🔍 Technical Details

-- Hidden password-type input for optimal mobile keyboard handling
-- Escaped character support
-- Auto-scrolling for long text
-- Efficient cursor management
-- Touch/mouse position detection
-- Mobile-friendly keyboard focus

-## ⚡ Performance

-The plugin uses optimized rendering and event handling to ensure smooth operation even with large amounts of text.

-## 💻 Compatibility
+## 📱 Device Support

-- ✅ RPG Maker MZ v1.0.0+
+- ✅ Windows/Mac/Linux
-- ✅ Desktop (Windows, MacOS, Linux) (should be anyways)
+- ✅ Mobile Browsers
-- ✅ Desktop browsers (Chrome, Firefox, Safari, Edge)
+- ✅ Desktop Browsers
-- ✅ Mobile browsers (iOS Safari, Android Chrome)
+- ✅ Touch Devices

+## 🤝 Compatibility

+- RPG Maker MZ
-- ✅ Compatible with most other plugins
+- Should be compatible with most other plugins

-## 🤝 Contributing

-Feel free to:
-- Report bugs
-- Suggest features
-- Submit pull requests
+## 📃 Terms of Use

+- Free for commercial use
+- Free for non-commercial use
+- Credit appreciated but not required

 ## 📄 License